bryanluby/ConferenceNotes/2015-06-AltConf.md

 4. pass opportunities on to us - it costs little to pass these to underrepresented groups
 5. pay attention to your language - alternative words lame: slow, crazy:unrealistic, turn a blind eye: they were ignorant
 6. be our ambassador - there are people who will listen only to you but not people from underrepresented groups - stand up with your support - add your voice
-7. don't' hesitate to apologize - a sincere apology is to take responsibility for your actions
+7. don't hesitate to apologize - a sincere apology is to take responsibility for your actions

 ---